 Despite rural and regional Australians being more likely to be food insecure than their metro counterparts, farming communities work closely with Foodbank to donate grain, rice, milk, meat, eggs and fresh produce.
 Foodbank sources these essential products through relationships right along the supply chain, partnering with farmers, produce market associations, and peak bodies from paddock to plate.
 This farm fresh produce is collected by Foodbank and made available directly to our charity network to be provided to food recipients, used in Foodbank production kitchens, or used as manufacturing ingredients for the Collaborative Supply Program.
 For example, donated meat trim can be used in our protein program and become sausages.

-Foodbanks across the country assist more than 2,000 schools around Australia through the direct and indirect delivery of School Breakfast Programs.
-Many of the nutritious products used in these School Breakfast Programs are sourced via the Key Staples Program.
+Foodbanks across the country assist more than 2,890 schools around Australia through the direct and indirect delivery of School Breakfast Programs.
 Given the geographic spread and range of socio-economic circumstances, Foodbank prides itself in its ability to be flexibly and dynamic in terms of delivery and distribution models, to ensure the best possible outcomes for children at these schools.
 Some Foodbanks also deliver nutrition education programs for adults and children alike to encourage improved nutrition literacy in the community.

-Foodbank also plays a key role in times of community emergencies and natural disasters.
+Foodbank plays a key role in times of community emergencies and natural disasters.
 Every State/Territory Foodbank is involved in disaster relief, providing essential supplies to support the work of emergency services and first responders as well as ongoing assistance to affected communities during the months and years it takes to recover.
-As a recent example, Foodbank NSW & ACT distributed 10,000 drought hampers to those in need.

 Foodbank’s activities across Australian play a key role in delivering on at least five of the UN Sustainable Development Goals, which are aimed at ending poverty, protecting the planet and ensuring prosperity for all.
 Foodbank’s operations are strongly aligned to the following five goals, SDG 2 Zero Hunger, SDG 1 No Poverty, SDG 10 Reduced Inequalities, SDG12 Responsible Consumption & Production, SDG 17 Partnerships for the Goals.